smaurice101/readthedocs/docs/source/agentic.rst

 .. figure:: agentic4.png
    :scale: 70%

 TML and TSS use `LangGraph <https://www.langchain.com/langgraph>`_ for (multi) Agent based code.
-TML agents agents can execute tools autonomous.
+TML agents can execute tools autonomously.
 Tools are out of the box, or users can build their own custom tools and integrate with their TML solutions, easily.

 Advantages of TML with Agentic AI